rhc07/CV/README.md

 - Travelling (Spent a few years working and travelling abroad)
 - Sports (Played Rugby and Football until University)
 - Winter Sports (Learned to ski from an early age and worked through two winter seasons)
-- Film & TV
+- Film & TV (A passion which I wanted to study at University)
-- Photography
+- Photography (Discovered photography while living abroad and enrolled myself onto a course upon my return to the UK)
-- Cooking
+- Cooking (A hobbie which helps me wind down in the evenings... huge fan of MOB kitchen recipes)
 - Natural History (Volunteered on a Shark Conservation Project in Fiji where I was able share my knowledge about the marine ecosystems in the local schools)
 - Music (I was in a band during my late teens and re-kindled my love for my guitar during lockdown)